 Beyond the elbow, the ulnar nerve travels under muscles on the inside of your forearm and into your hand on the side of the palm with the little finger.
 As the nerve enters the hand, it travels through another tunnel (Guyon's canal).

 The ulnar nerve gives feeling to the little finger and half of the ring finger.
 It also controls most of the little muscles in the hand that help with fine movements, and some of the bigger muscles in the forearm that help you make a strong grip.

 In many cases of cubital tunnel syndrome, the exact cause is not known.
 The ulnar nerve is especially vulnerable to compression at the elbow because it must travel through a narrow space with very little soft tissue to protect it.

 There are several things that can cause pressure on the nerve at the elbow:

-When your bend your elbow, the ulnar nerve stretches around the boney ridge of the medial epicondyle.
-Because this can irritate the nerve, keeping your elbow bent for long periods or repeatedly bending your elbow can cause painful symptoms.
+- When your bend your elbow, the ulnar nerve must stretch around the boney ridge of the medial epicondyle.
+Because this stretching can irritate the nerve, keeping your elbow bent for long periods or repeatedly bending your elbow can cause painful symptoms.
 For example, many people sleep with their elbows bent.
 This can aggravate symptoms of ulnar nerve compression and cause you to wake up at night with your fingers asleep.